midia-gmbh/companion-module-zowietek-api/README.md

 ![GitHub Downloads (Latest Release)](https://img.shields.io/github/downloads/bitfocus/companion-module-zowietek-api/latest/total)

-## Zowietek ZowieBox Companion Plugin
+## Zowietek API Companion Plugin
-This module can be used to communicate with a ZowieBox.
+This module can be used to communicate with Zowietek devices.

 <br/>